Wednesday, April 15, 2026

 Mustn't grumble.
 Many people have it worse.

 LOTS of wind.
-Very little snow in the beginning of the month, but by the end, we were OPENING WINDOWS. (gasp) The dogs love this, because they can sniff for deer.
+Very little snow in the beginning of the month, but by the end, it was so warm that we were OPENING WINDOWS. (gasp) The dogs love this, because they can sniff for deer.
 I love it because it freshens up the winter-stale air.
 And the Brick enjoys pretending to being SHOCKED (shocked, I tell you) because we're letting warm air out.
 (Even though the woodstove isn't going.)
 What a guy.

 I did what work I could -- but it was an effort.
 Still is, even as I'm writing this.
 The report's coming out a bit early, too...I have some other deadlines to meet by the end of the month.